• Skip to primary navigation

 How To Cook Hash Quickly

-Since hash is traditionally supposed to be a quick and easy meal, you can easily use any leftovers you may have kicking around the fridge.
+Hash is traditionally meant to be a quick and easy meal, where you use any leftovers you may have kicking around the fridge.

-I routinely make roasted sweet potatoes or whole baked sweet potatoes as a side dish for supper and usually have some leftover.
-I also cook up whole packages of bacon about once a week (see how I do it here for meal prep with no fuss!), giving us bacon for use in sandwiches wraps, and you guessed it, hash!
+I routinely make roasted sweet potatoes or whole baked sweet potatoes as a side dish for supper, and usually have some leftovers.
+I also cook up whole packages of bacon about once a week (see how I do it here for meal prep with no fuss!), giving us bacon for use in sandwiches, wraps, and you guessed it, hash!

 adding eggs to the sweet potato hash